How to Write Horror Plots and Scenes

 What do I want the audience to feel after reading this scene?

-Answer these questions and then going back to edit your novel is extremely helpful and will not only help your story become the best it can be but also help you become a better writer.
+Answering these questions and then returning to edit your novel is extremely helpful.
+It not only improves your story but also strengthens your instincts as a writer.

 Let It Rest, Then Revisit

 After you have fleshed out some of the details, then you want to give your story a break.
-This can be a few days, a week, or a month, and for some authors, they might alternate between stories for years until the works are finished.
+This can be a few days, a week, or even longer.

 However, doing this will let your brain reset after working so hard on your novel.

-That way, when you come back to it, you are more likely to notice any kind of errors, whether they are plot holes or you now notice a ton of spelling and grammar errors.
+That way, when you come back to it, you are more likely to notice issues such as plot holes or inconsistencies.

 You can use the following information for each scene or for specific plot points.
-The goal is to get you thinking about how to make your plots more dynamic without sacrificing any necessary information (such as backstory or pacing).
+The goal is to help you create a more dynamic and cohesive narrative.

 There is information on the passing of time and/or place, whichever helps ground the reader in the world’s reality.

-My plot keeps in mind the type of reader that is reading and caters to them, not every reader on Earth.
+There are unanswered questions that encourage the reader to keep going, but my plot still keeps in mind the type of reader that is reading and caters to them.

-I have stepped away from my story, let it rest, and when I have come back to it, I have addressed any areas of weakness or places where the plot can be tightened.
+I have stepped away from my story, let it rest, and addressed any areas of weakness.

 Whether you're writing a plot-driven thriller or a character-driven drama, the key to a memorable story lies in your ability to balance these elements effectively.